uhellstr/oracle.rest-json/README.md

 b) SQL> @setup_objs.sql

 Check for any errors.
 I recommend to use SQL*Developer to check for any invalid objects and re-compile them and also look at the scheduler job to make sure it runs as intended.
-The job will be started once every hour if everyting works so it might take some time before you see any data starting to be loaded into the base tables.
+The job is defaulted to start 20:00 everyday. if everyting works so it might take some time before you see any data starting to be loaded into the base tables.

 How to use the data for analysis ?
 ---------------------------------

 I have provided a SQL script called "queries.sql" you can use for start analysing the data.
 I also provided a number of materialized views that speeds up some queries due to minimize parsing time when joining different tables with each others.

+There is also som additional script for handling ORDS AutoRest (E.g publish back the relational data as REST services).
+Scripts for allowing other users then F1_ACCESS to access data thru views and som python scripts for loading images of drivers,tracks etc. See the included README_FIRST.txt for more information.

 I'm currently building a APEX application ontop of the data but it's not yet ready but the query part might be interesting nevertheless.